What Is A Hostel? [Traveler’s Guide, FAQ]

 Inside A Hostel (What It’s Like)

-In this section, we’ll briefly cover what it’s like inside a hostel, so you know what to expect before you arrive.
+In this section, we’ll briefly cover what it’s like inside a hostel, so you will know what to expect before you arrive.
 Hostels vary in size and amenities/features, but you’ll typically find the same layout in hostels around the world (for the most part).

 The 4 main sections of a hostel are: